Milky Way at Castle Hill, New Zealand

 Conclusion

-Choosing the best camera lens for Milky Way photography is not easy, but it’s fundamental if you want to capture the best possible images.
+Choosing the best camera lens for Milky Way photography isn’t easy, but it’s essential if you want to capture the best possible images.

 Once you have a good camera for shooting the Milky Way and know the best camera settings in Milky Way photography, having the right lens will be the key factor in having a sharp and quality shot.